 Note that Dane County Ordinance 75.19(6)(b) requires that each residential ownership parcel of less than 35 acres must front on a public road for at least 66 feet.

 When property is being divided to create multiple home sites, it is often advantageous to place them relatively close to each other.
-With appropriate screening of homes, such an arrangement can provide for shorter driveways and smaller total developed area, while preserving wider expanses of open, undeveloped land.
+Building sites should use their best efforts in providing appropriate screening of homes affording for visual separation and privacy.
+When homes are clustered they can have shorter driveways and decrease the total development area, while preserving wide expanses of undeveloped land.